 This is because we are all humans and we change with time and situation.
-From the story, her second husband was going through depression and frustration due to change in his situation (loss of his job).
+From the story, her second husband was going through depression and frustration due to a change in his situation (loss of his job).
 He’s not necessarily a bad person; he just doesn’t know how to deal with his shit, he needed help.
 The woman was greatly affected by his attitude because she had relied on the man to be the source of her self-esteem.

-She didn’t address her self-esteem issues from within, getting to the root cause of low esteem and building herself from inside-out to increase her self-esteem.
+She didn’t address her self-esteem issues from within, getting to the root cause of low esteem and building herself from inside out to increase her self-esteem.
 Therefore, she couldn’t respond to challenges in her life.
 The reality of life is that we will always encounter challenges in life, the ability to rise above our challenges enable us to live a happy and fulfilling life.
 If you truly want to overcome your self-esteem, you have to do it by yourself and for yourself.
 To connect to your ‘within’, you need self-reflection.
 To stop having low confidence, low self-esteem and low self-worth, the first thing to do is to identify your inner self and then visit the root cause of your low self-esteem.

 How to do self-reflection

-When you grow your understanding of who you are, what your values are, what you worth, what you think, and why you act the way you do, you will be able to build a healthy self-esteem.
+When you grow your understanding of who you are, what your values are, what you are worth, what you think, and why you act the way you do, you will be able to build healthy self-esteem.
 The opinion (self-esteem) you will have about yourself will be influenced by you/ capacity.
 7 quick tips to do self-reflection:

 1. Get away from distractions

-Go to a very quiet place or make where you are to be quiet because you are about to do serious thinking.
-A high level of focus in needed here.
+Go to a very quiet place or make where ever you are to be quiet because you are about to do serious thinking.
+A high level of focus is needed here.
 Before starting self-reflection, please assume a neutral state of mind.
 Don’t try to judge what’s right or wrong.
 Drop all self-belief, opinion or expectation.
 Go into self-reflection like a baby (embrace openness).